mlpack/blog/doc/tutorials/Saurabh2017Week03.md

+@brief Build testing with Docker and VMs - Week 3 + 4
+@author Saurabh Gupta
-Title: Build testing with Docker and VMs Week 3 & 4
+@page Saurabh2017WeekThree Build testing with Docker and VMs - Week 3 + 4
-Date: 2017-06-27 03:00:00
+@date 2017-06-27 03:00:00

-Tags: gsoc, docker
-Author: Saurabh Gupta
+@section Saurabh2017WeekThree Build testing with Docker and VMs - Week 3 + 4

 This time, I collected different versions of armadillo and boost libraries.